Belegee-Enkhbat/Transportation-Facilities-KGE-Project/Phase 1 - Purpose Formalization/info.md

 Personas & Scenarios Definition:

-Personas: Transportation planners, Logistics Operators:, passengers.
+Personas: Transportation planners, Logistics Operators, Passengers.

 Facility Managers who look after places like airports and train stations.
 They use the KG to keep track of things like repairs and safety rules.